MLbyML/MDcalendar/calendar_cleaned.md

 ---

-### Saturday, November 09, 2019
+### Tuesday, November 12, 2019
-* ~~Meeting with AG~~
+* Label membrane data
-* Create validation results with StarDist 2D on data1, data2
+* Test segmentation with StarDist
-* Test GenSeg on Actual Data
-* Perform FairSim on VY Data
-* Perform Segmentation of Myson and Actin with Pytorch
-* Extend Pytorch for blob detection
-* Document and communicate performance to VY, AB
+* Reply to Mette
-* Perform StarDist on JF Data
+* Send out vacation email
+* Generalize above to n Gaussians
-* Document and Communicate to JF
+* Reply to Krishan
-* ~~Check KK Data~~
-* Prepare denoising pipeline with PPN2V, Bootstrapped for BV
-* Add Care notebooks
-* git rebase the PPN2V repository

-### Sunday, November 10, 2019
+### Wednesday, November 13, 2019
+* Perform Multiview Fusion on Johannes' data
+* Produce quadratic matching on two time points separated by few time points
 * Perform experiments with HydraNet on Dataset1
 * Perform experiments with HydraNet on Dataset2
 * Implement NMS on MultipleGaussian